Creating Workflow Steps

 oEmail Using Template: Sending email using predefined Email Template

-oSet Description: Set file description in workflow
+oSet Description: Set workflow document's description

 oSet Document Notes: Adds document notes to the workflow documents